matrix-construct/construct/README.md

 `export LD_LIBRARY_PATH=/path/to/src/deps/rocksdb:$LD_LIBRARY_PATH`

 - We will refer to your server as `host.tld`.
-For those familiar with matrix: this is your origin and mxid `@user:host.tld` hostpart.
-If your DNS uses `matrix.host.tld` that subdomain is not involved when we refer to `host.tld` unless we explicitly mention to involve it.
+For those familiar with matrix: this is your _origin_ and mxid `@user:host.tld` hostpart.
+If you delegate your server's location to something like `matrix.host.tld:1234` we refer to this as your _servername_.

+> Construct clusters all share the same _origin_ but each individual instance of the daemon has a unique _servername_.

 1. Execute

+	There are two arguments: `<origin> [servername]`.
+If the _servername_ argument is missing, the _origin_ will be used for it instead.

 	```
 	bin/construct host.tld
 	````